-Yes, we've nailed it Ok, but we could do better No, and we should do something about it No, and it's not relevant to us Our business is robust and can withstand various 'shocks' (e.g. commodity price drops, interest rate hikes, drought, floods, staff vacancies) In the event of these shocks, we have recovery plans and know where to access support information We have an appropriate business structure in place (e.g. sole trader, partnership, company or trust) We have effective insurance coverage (e.g. farm and life insurance) We have identified the major risks associated with our business and have risk mitigation strategies in place We have access to finance that allows us to invest in development work or opportunities when they arise We have identified and documented the hazards on farm which are effectively managed to keep ourselves, our team and our visitors safe In the last drought we had enough livestock feed on farm We have a plan for managing the farm and animals during extreme weather (e.g. droughts, fire, floods, storms) We have a biosecurity plan in place We are confident that all our animals are healthy and well fed, and meet animal welfare expectations We are effectively managing chemical resistance for pests of crops and animals Our team has health and safety front of mind, the safety risks are identified and systems are in place to isolate or minimise these We use short and long term seasonal forecasts to make informed decisions and adapt our management practices and business plans
+Yes, we've nailed it Ok, but we could do better No, and we should do something about it No, and it's not relevant to us Our business is robust and can withstand various 'shocks' (e.g. commodity price drops, interest rate fluctuations, drought, floods, staff vacancies) In the event of these shocks, we have recovery plans and know where to access support information We have an appropriate business structure in place (e.g. sole trader, partnership, company or trust) We have effective insurance coverage (e.g. farm and life insurance) We have identified the major risks associated with our business and have risk mitigation strategies in place We have access to finance that allows us to invest in development work or opportunities when they arise We have identified and documented the hazards on farm which are effectively managed to keep ourselves, our team and our visitors safe We have a plan for managing the farm and crops during extreme weather (e.g. droughts, fire, floods, storms) We have a biosecurity plan in place and use it We are effectively managing chemical resistance for pests and weeds and use IPDM Our team has health and safety front of mind, the safety risks are identified and systems are in place to isolate or minimise these We use short- and long-term seasonal forecasts to make informed decisions and adapt our management practices and business plans